 Tip 10: Prepare emotionally.
 Whether you decided to wean, were forced to wean, or just realized your milk was decreasing no matter what you tried, prepare yourself emotionally for the separation you might feel when you stop breastfeeding/pumping.
 Your postpartum body is constantly throwing your hormones out of whack and drying up your milk gives no exception.
 Prepare by getting excited for the next stage in your baby’s life, instead of mourning the past experiences.

-Pick and choose which of these tips will work the best for you and hopefully your drying up process will be a quick success!
+Pick and choose which of these how to dry up breast milk tips will work the best for you and hopefully your drying up process will be a quick success!